Galerkin Methods for Boltzmann-Poisson transport with reflection conditions on rough boundaries: Reflection BC on BP

 In our particular case, in which we have chosen our function space as piecewise linear in $(x,y)$ and piecewise constant in $(w,\mu,\varphi)$, the projection of the Maxwellian is a piecewise constant approximation representing its average value over each momentum cell , that is

 Therefore, for the particular space we have chosen, we have that

+{ By the upper index $\pm g_2<0$ in a sum we mean to say that the sum is taken over the values of $k,m,n$ for which $\pm g_2 = \vec{g} \cdot \eta < 0$}.
 We notice that the polynomial approximation $ \sigma_h$ is equal to the analytical function $\sigma$ operating on the polynomial approximation $ \Phi_h|_+$.
 However, the constant $C$ needed in order to achieve the zero flux condition numerically is not equal to the value of this parameter in the analytical solution.
 In this case $C$ is an approximation of the analytical value using a piecewise constant approximation of the Maxwellian (its average over cells).

 The approximate operator $\sigma_h \left\lbrace \Phi_h |_+ \right\rbrace (x,y,t)$ gives a piecewise linear polynomial dependant on $(x,y)$ with time dependent coefficients.
 We have that

 where $\Phi_h|_+$ is such that, at the boundary $y=y_b $ of the cell $\Omega_{ijkmn}$, it is given by